fhuang26/websocket_chat_2/README.md

 * In chat.html, I couldn't get username from "http://localhost:8080/chat?username=joe" yet.
 * A screenshot "msg container onlineCount" is uploaded.
-* Please advice on items to improve further.
+* Please advice on items to fix or improve further.
 Thank you!